Scattering Signatures of Invasion Percolation: Conclusions

 Our systematic numerical study and its analysis allowed us to decipher the scattering properties of percolation clusters.
-For single clusters, we demonstrated that their well-known fractal structure at the percolation point $p_c$ remains essentially unaffected in a wide range around the transition.
+For single clusters, we demonstrated that their well-known fractal structure at the percolation threshold $p_c$ remains essentially unaffected in a wide range around the transition.
 To the best of our knowledge, this property had not been previously reported.

-For clusters assemblies, we clarified the conditions for observing a scattering signature at the percolation transition.
-We found that, in contrast to Bernoulli percolation, where all clusters are selected leading to no specific scattering signal, invasion percolation, where only clusters containing given germs are selected, can result in a strong enhancement of scattering.
-For both bulk germs and for invasion from surfaces, we showed that the structure factor at large wavevectors $Q$ decays as $Q^{-d_f}$, where $d_f$ is the fractal dimension associated with individual clusters.
-This result contrasts with that previously reported for clusters generated by gelation followed by dilution, a difference which we could trace to the different statistics of the cluster size distribution for the two processes.
-For invasion from bulk germs, larger clusters are over-sampled, so that the structure factor is dominated by the largest clusters, leading to the $Q^{-d_f}$ decay.
-For invasion from surfaces, a similar effect takes place: only the largest clusters exist far from the surfaces, leading to the same $Q^{-d_f}$ decay.
-Remarkably, our simulations show that, at percolation, this behavior extends down to $Q$=0.
-Retrospectively, this confirms the interpretation of an earlier experiment by Page \textit{et al} \cite{Page1995a}, which ascribed such a power law behavior to a percolation phenomenon.
-In contrast, for invasion from bulk germs, the fractal behavior at $p_c$ is cut-off at distances larger than the average inter-germs spacing $d_g$, resulting in a finite structure factor, of order $d_g^{d_f}$, at small $Q$'s.
-For very large germs concentrations, this effect can nearly suppress the scattering enhancement at percolation.
-This result explains the lack of scattering enhancement during condensation of helium in a porous glass \cite{Bonnet2019b}.
+For clusters assemblies, we answered the different questions raised in the introduction, enabling us to establish the scattering signatures of invasion percolation.

+First, for invasion both from bulk germs and surfaces, we show that the structure factor at large wavevectors $Q$ decays as $Q^{-d_f}$, where $d_f$ is the fractal dimension associated with individual clusters.
+This result contrasts with that previously reported for clusters generated by gelation followed by dilution, a difference which we could trace to the different cluster size distribution.
+For invasion from bulk germs, larger clusters are over-sampled with respect to the Bernoulli distribution relevant for dilution.
+The structure factor is then dominated by the largest clusters, giving a $Q^{-d_f}$ decay.
+Similarly, for invasion from surfaces, only the largest clusters exist far from the surfaces, leading to the same $Q^{-d_f}$ decay.
+In the latter case, our simulations show that, at percolation, this behavior extends down to $Q$=0.
+Retrospectively, this confirms the interpretation of the earlier experiment by Page \textit{et al} \cite{Page1995a}, which ascribed to a percolation phenomenon the observed power law decay of the structure factor.
-For a given $Q$, however, there always exists a critical germ fraction below which inter-germs correlations have a negligible influence on the structure factor.
-This implies that invasion from surfaces and invasion from very dilute germs present close scattering signatures at percolation, with a similar enhancement of the scattering signal at $p_c$ It may then prove difficult to distinguish the two processes without spatially resolved measurements.